lohitdeva/100-Days-of-Python/README.md

 In this project, we will make use of the website [Reeborg's World](https://reeborg.ca/index_en.html) which allows users to learn Python concepts by moving around a robot called Reeborg.

 This project will specifically deal with the [Lost in a Maze](https://reeborg.ca/reeborg.html?lang=en&mode=python&menu=worlds%2Fmenus%2Freeborg_intro_en.json&name=Maze&url=worlds%2Ftutorial_en%2Fmaze1.json) challenge where you have to help Reeborg escape the maze.
 Reeborg's position is generated randomly each time the script is run, making the challenge quite interesting.

+## Day Seven

+### Hangman

+This project further strengthens the concepts covered in the previous and deals with breaking down a big problem statements into smaller problems that can be tackled easily.
+This project also introduces small checks to the UI such as validation messages and ASCII art to help the user understand the game better and make the experience more enjoyable.

+In this project, we will recreate the classic game - 'Hangman'.
+The objective of this game is to guess a secret word, one letter at a time.
+Every wrong guess loses the user a life and the user must guess the word before they run out of lives.